How long will your reputation management strategy take? Contact us at 844-461-3632 to get your Free Reputation Analysis today!

-Another essential facet of ORM is reaching out to the key influencers and opinion-makers within your market.
+This means reaching out to the key influencers and opinion-makers within your market.
 Collaborate and engage with as many influencers as you can possibly can.
-Instagram and Youtube may be one of the most efficient ways to market your goods/services to the general public.
+Instagram and Youtube may be the two most efficient ways to market your goods/services to the general public.

 Waiting to See Reputation Management Results

-There’s a 10 to 12 week lag period between doing SEO and viewing results.
-This is just an average, depending on the scope of work yours may differ.
+There’s generally a 10-to-12-week lag period between doing SEO and viewing results.
+This is just an average, as the time depends on the scope of work yours may differ.

-However, to observe that the search engine optimization efforts reflected in search results necessitate a little bit of patience.
-Altering Google can take 6-12 months.
+However, to observe that the SEO efforts reflected in search results requires a little bit of patience.
+Changing Google can take anywhere from weeks to 6-12 months.

 Does the Same Timeframe Apply for Online Review Management?

-No, we are not saying post fake reviews, we are saying don’t tell all your customers they NEED to leave a review this week.
-If you typically get 1-2 reviews per month and suddenly get an influx on a few dozen a day, it is going to look suspicious.
+No, we are not saying post fake reviews.
+Instead, we are saying don’t tell all your customers they NEED to leave a review this week.
+Because if you typically get 1-2 reviews per month and suddenly get a dozen a day, it will look suspicious.

 This helps guarantee new reviews don’t get flagged.
 If a lot of reviews appear unexpectedly, this might appear unnatural to review websites like BBB.
 The testimonials are likely to be hidden on that profile, despite the fact that they are real.